Tomonobu Itagaki: Departure from Tecmo and later projects

 On June 2, 2008, just before the release of Ninja Gaiden II, Itagaki released a statement in which he announced that he was resigning from Tecmo and was suing the company for 148 million yen ($1.4 million) for withholding a bonus promised for his previous works.
-He was also suing Tecmo's president Yoshimi Yasuda for damages based on "unreasonable and disingenuous statements" made in front of Itagaki's colleagues.
-Other lawsuits against Yasuda were filed with former president Junji Nakamura and two plaintiffs on the behalf of 300 Tecmo employees suing for withholding executive retirement benefits amounting to 166 million yen and unpaid wages amounting to 8.3 million yen.
+He was also suing Tecmo's new president Yoshimi Yasuda for damages based on "unreasonable and disingenuous statements" made in front of Itagaki's colleagues.
+Other lawsuits against Yasuda were filed with former Tecmo president Junji Nakamura and two plaintiffs on the behalf of 300 Tecmo employees suing for withholding executive retirement benefits amounting to 166 million yen and unpaid wages amounting to 8.3 million yen.

 In a 2010 interview with 1up.com, Itagaki revealed that he was working on a project with former members of Team Ninja under a new studio, Valhalla Game Studios.
 The title in question, Devil's Third, was revealed shortly before E3 2010.
 In 2017, Itagaki announced he had become a special advisor to video game company Metal Soft.
 Valhalla effectively closed down in December 2021.

 In January 2021, Itagaki announced that he had established a new game studio, Itagaki Games.